 Introduction to Differentiated Literacy Centers

-Teacher and author Margo Southall describes how changing the structure of learning centers in her classroom dramatically increases students' time on task and learning achievement.
+Learn how changing the structure of learning centers can dramatically increase students' time on task and learning achievement.

 - Grades: PreK–K, 1–2, 3–5

-To open this book, I begin with a bit of a confession—I was not always successful at structuring my literacy centers to best support all of my students.
+I was not always successful at structuring my literacy centers to best support all of my students.
 It took a close look at the center activities I assigned, the procedures I expected students to follow, and my teaching around the center work before I understood how my “one-size-fits-all” approach was leaving some students unsupported and others unchallenged.
 This book is the result of years of changes that helped me create a literacy center program that truly supports standards-based reading and writing instruction and meets student needs.
 It is my intention that this guide helps you to create both an effective and easy-to-manage centers program that supports each and every student on his or her literacy journey.

 How Much Time Were My Students Actually Reading and Writing at Literacy Centers?